Account Owner or Participant

 This website contains links to other websites as a convenience to users.
 Neither College SAVE, the state of North Dakota, Bank of North Dakota, Ascensus Broker Dealer Services, Inc., nor Vanguard endorses or takes any responsibility for any such websites or for any information contained therein.

-1Matching grants are subject to the availability of funds and can be reduced or stopped at the discretion of Bank of North Dakota.
+1The BND Match, Kindergarten Kickoff Match, and New Baby Match are subject to the availability of funds and can be modified, reduced or stopped at the discretion of Bank of North Dakota.

 Ascensus Broker Dealer Services is the distributor of the North Dakota College SAVE plan, Learn more about Ascensus Broker Dealer Services, LLC on FINRA's BrokerCheck.